 As it’s a portable crib with fabric sides (instead of the wooden slats of a crib), a pack and play is designed to have an even thinner and firmer mattress deliberately.
 This is a safety issue, because you don’t want the fabric sides to stretch out, creating gaps between the side of the mattress and the pack and play frame.

 Many parents add extra padding and layers to their pack and play mattress, which increases the overall stack height of the mattress.
 This can create strain and pressure on the fabric sides, stretching them out, and allowing a gap to develop between mattress side and pack and play frame.
+It can also mess with the weight limit.

 This, I need to point out, is a safety hazard, as your baby could get caught between this gap.
 Even more alarmingly, these gaps create a suffocation risk for your child.